ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 This workflow generation script creates an experiment directory and populates it with all the data needed to run through the workflow.
 The last line of output from this script should start with ``*/1 * * * *`` or ``*/3 * * * *``.

 The generated workflow will be in the experiment directory specified in the ``config.sh`` file in :numref:`Step %s <SetUpConfigFileC>`.
-The settings for these paths can also be viewed in the console output from the ``./generate_FV3LAM_wflow.sh`` script or in the ``log.generate_FV3LAM_wflow`` file, which can be found in the experiment directory.

 .. _RunUsingStandaloneScripts: